 I’m glad to hear that you found your ideal candidates.
 I’m disappointed to be advised only upon my inquiring.

-May I suggest in future that you build into your hiring procedure a courtesy email to final unsuccessful candidates to advise of status.
+May I suggest in future that you build into your hiring procedure a proactive email to final unsuccessful candidates to advise of status.
 This would position your organization as courteous, respectful, and acknowledging the candidates’ significant effort required to participate in your hiring interviews, mock learning plan, and session delivery.
 For your consideration.

 PS: why do you consistently respond to emails with a stand-alone email vs. simply “replying” so I can see the previous email that I sent?
 Again, a suggestion to improve your communication procedures.
 No response required.
 For your consideration.